i-love-flamingo/flamingo-commerce/sourcing/Readme.md

       enable: true
 ```

-When enabled overrides other fake services and user should provide fake data json by
+When enabled, it overrides other fake services, and the user has to provide a fake data JSON file via:
 ```yaml
 commerce:
   sourcing: